Alfredo Bowman: Alfredo Bowman and Dr. Sebi LLC v. Michael Jackson

 In 2004, Bowman reportedly treated Michael Jackson prior to his being tried on counts of child abuse.
 Bowman claimed to have helped the singer overcome addiction to painkillers Demerol and morphine with his African Bio-Electric Cell Food Therapy.
 He worked with Jackson for six months at a retreat in Aspen, Colorado.

 After Jackson's brother Randy paid Bowman $10,000, Bowman sued Michael Jackson for related costs, claiming that the singer owed him $380,000, and seeking an additional $600,000 in lost revenue for having deferred other clients and various speaking engagements.
 Raymone Bain, a publicist of Jackson, denied that her client received any "professional treatment" or that he had any painkiller addiction.
 The case was dismissed in 2015 for lack of prosecution.

 Legacy

-In 2018, African-American rapper Nipsey Hussle stated he was planning on creating a documentary about Bowman's successful defenses at his criminal trials.
+In 2018, African-American rapper Nipsey Hussle stated he was planning on creating a documentary about Bowman.
 Hussle was later murdered in 2019 by an acquaintance.
 Law enforcement have found no link between Hussle's death and Bowman.

 Rapper Kendrick Lamar references "Dr. Sebi" by name in the lyrics to the song "Worldwide Steppers" from his 2022 album Mr. Morale & the Big Steppers.